 2. Utilize technology such as e-procurement systems to streamline the entire process, from identifying suppliers to negotiating contracts.
 Automation can help your business reduce costs associated with manual processes done daily.

-3. Establish long-term relationships with your vendors to gain access to discounted rates and other cost savings opportunities.
+3. Establish long-term relationships with your vendors to gain access to discounted rates and other cost-saving opportunities.

 4. Evaluate all your existing supplier relationships regularly to identify improvement areas or cost savings potentials and budget optimization.